mahlenmorris/VCVRack/README.md

 * Bias the output of random values in a variety of ways.
 For example, if you wanted a V/Oct source that usually stayed in a small range of values, but occasionally produced a note outside that range.

+### Techniques
+Distribute creates single values, with no method of transitioning between values in any smooth way.
+Connecting the output to a slew limiter allows you to control the maximum rate of change.
+But if you want to have the change occur over a known period of time [this technique using the VCV Random module](https://community.vcvrack.com/t/constant-time-slew-limiter-with-shape-and-v-oct-control-over-time/26062/11) is quite handy.

 ### Controls
 #### Upper Limit Knob
 The maximum value of the range of OUT values.
 Defaults to 10.0V.